Guide to the sbt build¶

 collectors[2].
 The Scala Native sbt plugin includes the

-set the garbage collector value used by sbt
+set the garbage collector value used by sbt.
+Setting this

 run.